 ρnucleus = m / V = 238 x 1.66 x 10-27 / (1.73 x 10-42) = 2.3 x 1017kg/m3.

-Thus, the density of nuclear material is more than 2.1014 times greater than that of water.
-It is an immense density.
+Thus, the density of nuclear material is more than 2.1014 times greater than that of water, and it is an immense density.
 The descriptive term nuclear density is also applied to situations where similarly high densities occur, such as within neutron stars.
 Such immense densities are also found in neutron stars.

 Excited Nucleus – Nuclear Resonance

 Highly excited nuclei formed by the combination of the incident particle and target nucleus are known as nuclear resonances.
-If a target nucleus X is bombarded with particles a, it is sometimes observed that the ensuing nuclear reaction takes place with appreciable probability only if the energy of the particle a is in the neighborhood of certain definite energy values.
+Suppose a target nucleus X is bombarded with particles a.
+In that case, it is sometimes observed that the ensuing nuclear reaction takes place with appreciable probability only if the energy of the particle a is in the neighborhood of certain definite energy values.
 These energy values are referred to as resonance energies.
 The compound nuclei of these certain energies are referred to as nuclear resonances.
 Resonances are usually found only at relatively low energies of the projectile.
 The widths of the resonances increase in general with increasing energies.
-At higher energies the widths may reach the order of the distances between resonances and then no resonances can be observed.
+At higher energies, the widths may reach the order of the distances between resonances, and then no resonances can be observed.